d1was/not-so-secret-diary/content/blog/30-days-of-running-10k/index.md

 I woke up at 3:45 in the morning.
 Straight up went to the bathroom, get freshed, then get dressed with my linkin park half sleeve vest and argentina world cup 2018 short.
 Then, i picked my nokia phone, it was 4:00 when i went downstairs.
 Then warmed up for 20 minutes with light exercise.
 It was 4:21 when i reached the main highway from where i  decided to start my run.
 Then with little steps forward, shifting one leg forward turnwise, i started my journey.
 After running for 1 KM, i felt my knees shaking and i was breathing faster.
 I remembered to put my back straight and not to rush while running.
 I slowly ease my breath and went with the flow.
 It was very dark, stars were twinkling.
 I was the only one in the road for most of the times.
 One after another i passed the kilometer pillar.
 I was very tired when i reached 5KM mark.
 I checked my mobile and it was 4:58.
 I tied my shoe lace and then returned the same path.
 Morning light was shining and people's number in the road began to rise as the time passes.
 I was very tired during 7KM mark, but deep down i was just running with the wind.
 I was just letting myself go, and was not making any effort to run.
 My body was just shifting forward automatically.
 At 9KM I was out of my breath.My running pace was very slow at this time.
 I was thinking in one part of the mind to give up.
 But then again i thought just one kilometer more.
 Just one breath more, just one step more.
 Then i kept going, i felt very refreshed when i saw that 10KM pillar from far aside.
 I then kept running defying my lungs.
 And at last, i did it.
 I ran 10KM.
 I felt very good and very happy.
 I then thought, yeah i'll do it tommorow again.

+- Total distance ran: 10KM
+- Started Time:  4:21 AM
+- Finished Time:  5:28
+- Total Time taken:  1 hour 7 minutes

+## Day 2

+Today's September 22nd of 2020.
+I hesitated a little when the alarm rang on 3:50 AM.
+My eyes were not full confident to open the shutter, but my brain forced them to.
+Then i went straight outta my bed to the bathroom and got refreshed.
+I picked my manchester united 2018/19 away shirt, and a bandana which i made of using my brother's rumaal.
+The bark of dogs were echoing from far aside.
+I went downstairs and did some warmup, stretched my legs.
+It was 4:30 when i started to run.
+As always, it was very dark, and i can only see some feet ahead of me.
+I started very slowly and calmly.
+I breath in and out in every four steps.
+I felt like i was in total control.
+After running 2KM, there were other runners too who ran past me with quite ease.
+I wanted to race them but i thought about the destination, and decided to continue with my slow pace.
+After running 3rd kilometere, i saw them resting on the road but i kept going.
+While running, my mind was going places.
+It was thinking everything it could.
+Slowly and slowly, i get past 4th and 5th KM mark.
+Then i tied my lace and returned the same path.
+At 7KM mark, i was so much tired that i felt at a time to say "This is it, I can't do it anymore".
+But luckily i didn't.
+I just tried to ignore my breath, and thought about other things.
+My mobile phone was singing Forty Six and two and that surely made my blood pumped.
+I passed 8th KM mark.
+It suddenly began to start raining lightly.
+Then, i up the speed.
+At the moment i was just running with my willpower.
+My lungs were contracting and expanding at very high rate.
+My body language changed to the very bad posture.
+I was trying to look forward most of the time but i wasn't been able to at that last moment.
+Then after struggling for some moment, i finally saw final KM mark.
+I relieved.
+I upped my speed even more.
+I was running like i was being chased from zombies in the apocalypse.
+Then, when i crossed the 10KM mark, oh my goodness, i felt so so good.
+I remembered a reddit quote, "If you think sex feels good, you've never completed a 10K run.". :D
+Now i want to sign out, if i run tommorow i'll surely update.

+- Total distance ran: 10KM
+- Started Time:  4:30 AM
+- Finished Time:  5:33 AM
+- Total Time taken:  1 hour 3 minutes